globalstormit/cove-docker/README.md

 Cove / N-Able backup agent, Installs from web
 Based on Debian Bookworm

+On first run, this image will download the latest backup agent from Cove.

-Must provide CUSTOMERUID and DEVICEPROFILE as environment variables.
+For a new setup, you must provide CUSTOMERUID and DEVICEPROFILE as environment variables.

-Set RECOVERMODE=1 to run interactive reconnection for restore.
+To run interactive recovery mode, leave both variables unset.